hammelev/inspirational-goals-app/README.md

 ### Local Development

 When running `pnpm dev`, the Vite Netlify plugin automatically pulls environment variables from your linked Netlify site and merges them with `.env`.

-**First-time setup**: Run `netlify link` to connect your local project to a Netlify site.
+For this to work you must run `netlify link` to connect your local project to the Netlify site containing your environment variables.

 ## Development Setup